UoB-COMSM0110/2024-group-1/docs/QuantitativeEvaluation.md

 - "The menu looks great!
 I love the artwork."

 #### Negative Feedback
-- "A tutorial in the map would be great."
+- "A tutorial for the map would be great."
 - "Maybe there should be a clearer button for the player to know how to end the turn in the combat state."

 #### Reflection on User Feedback